 A CRM solution makes it easier to keep track of your customers and where they are at in your sales cycle.
-You could use include Zoho CRM or HubSpot however they do not have professional proposal creation nor are they customized to the asphalt maintenance industry.
+You could use Zoho CRM or HubSpot.
+However, they do not have professional proposal creation nor are they customized to the asphalt maintenance industry.

 Paveman Pro includes customer tracking, advanced features such as a customer portal for viewing your proposals, and advanced tracking to know just when a proposal was viewed.
-It’s an ace in your hand when you’re trying to convert business.
+Plus, it's made with asphalt business owners and their needs in mind, so it’s an ace in your hand when you’re trying to convert business.

-Now you know the tools you need to organize your business.
-Let’s look at the five pieces of the sales funnel:
+Now that you know the tools you need to pitch your sealcoating services to prospects, it's time to look at the five pieces of the sales funnel:

 Picking up the phone for the first time can be nerve-wracking, we get it!
 That’s why we’ve developed a cold-calling script you can use.
 Personalize it for your own style and business!
 Get the script here for free

 Who should you call to offer your sealcoating or line striping services?
 You may find it beneficial to start with facility managers or property owners of establishments that are busy and operating year-round.